sequlo/cardano-stake-pool-playbook/roles/cardano-node-service/README.md

 /usr/local/bin
   /cardano-node-service # bash script for managing the service /usr/local/lib/sequlo/cardano-node
-  /start-node # bash script sourcing the node configuration and for which to start a `cardano-node` /usr/local/etc/sequlo/cardano-node
+  /start-node # bash script sourcing the node configuration used for starting a `cardano-node` /usr/local/etc/sequlo/cardano-node
   /network # network configuration (config.json, topology.json, *-genesis.json) grouped in folders by network
   /node.conf # node configuration declares which network configuration to use and other `cardano-node` parameters